May 15, 2026|

 5. You’ll see a breakdown of responses related to that particular question, providing insights into how participants answered it.

 This method is highly beneficial for in-depth analysis.
-It allows you to focus on individual questions, helping you understand how respondents are engaging with specific parts of your form.
+It helps you focus on each question, so you can see how people are interacting with different parts of your form.
 This can be invaluable for making targeted improvements or refining your questions to gather more accurate and relevant data.

 The “Individual” tab in Google Forms provides a detailed view of each respondent’s feedback.
 It allows you to review and analyse responses on an individual respondent basis.